|Agent UI||Custom Fields||Roles||Queues|

 Sticky Routing Window - Agents can likely recall their recent interactions with a customer.
 Routing new conversations to the last agent to converse with the customer puts this recollection to use, leading to faster handle times and higher customer satisfaction.
 This is a timer setting in hours from the time the last conversation from the customer ended.
 Sticky routing will not override above limits and so the receiving agent must have availability for the work item.

 Work Item Weights - Certain platforms or channels drive different conversation behaviors.
 SMS is often more asynchronous in nature, where web chat is often more synchronous.
 Synchronous channels may have more weight assigned as they have higher demand upon the agent for responsiveness.
 Assign weights here based upon the experience of past conversations on the given platform, and agent capability.
 Note that weights assigned here impact the soft and hard limits described above.
-This item is not visible if only one platform is configured.
+Platforms not configured may not be edited.

-UI Extensions - Customer name, phone number, and messaging handle are useful elements in allowing agents to provide personalized assistance to customers.
+Customer name, phone number, and messaging handle are useful elements in allowing agents to provide personalized assistance to customers.
 These basic elements are stored in the Quiq system and once entered, may be displayed for any future conversation with the customer.
 These fields may be configured for display or not as needed, and are displayed to the right side of the conversation pane.
+These fields are typically not displayed for CRM integrated systems as this date resides in the CRM and is not propagated back to Quiq.

 In addition to (or in some cases, instead of) the Quiq fields, external system fields may be displayed by adding a securely hosted (HTTPS) webpage to the Quiq application.
 Some examples of usage would include order management system lookups associated to mobile numbers or CRM contact pages.
 Implementing these extensions requires system integration expertise.
 Quiq developers have released a UI extension SDK on GitHub to streamline these integrations.